jeremiasivan/SimNOW/codes/README.md

     - ... (exactly the same with `site/` but with RMSE)

 ### <a id="example">Example from publication</a>
-In the paper, we ran three different simulation scenarios with different degree of incomplete lineage sorting (ILS) but the same percentage of informative sites.
-Please do refer to the publication for more detailed explanation.
+In SimNOW <a href="https://doi.org/10.1093/sysbio/syaf053">paper</a>, we ran three different simulation scenarios with different degree of incomplete lineage sorting (ILS) but the same percentage of informative sites.
+In PhyloNOW <a href="https://doi.org/10.64898/2026.03.04.709403">paper</a>, we ran an additional scenario with heterogeneous recombination rates.
+Please do refer to the publications for more detailed explanation.

 Parameters (in `config.yaml`) with consistent value across scenarios:
 ```